fcasola/MagneticCNN/README.md

 ```
 ## Results

+Training the CNN took approximately 45 minutes on a NVIDIA Tesla K20Xm GPU.

 ![Alt text](readme_img/results_1.png?raw=true "Target magnetization (left).
 Stray field input to the CNN (center) and interpolated output using the current training (right).")

 Target default magnetization defined in data/Config/test_shape.cfg (left).
 Stray field input to the CNN (center) and interpolated output using the current training (right)